palakbehl/Idea-Box/README.md

 ---

-**Built with ❤️ using only vanilla HTML, CSS, JavaScript, PHP, and MySQL**"# Idea-Box"
+**Built with ❤️ using only vanilla HTML, CSS, JavaScript, PHP, and MySQL**